Bayinnaung's Bell Inscription

 Bayinnaung's Bell Inscription is a bilingual inscription found on a bell which was cast by Emperor Bayinnaung of Toungoo dynasty and hung in the middle of a road in Bago, Burma (Myanmar), during the rule of king Bayinnaung from 1554 to 1581.
 It is written in Burmese and Mon.
 The bell was first taken to Mrauk U, Arakan, Burma.
-In 1825 it was taken to India by Bheem Singh and now it hangs in a Hindu temple, Bhim Ghanta (also called 84 Mann Temple), QJJ9+J77, Bakner, Uttar Pradesh 207123, India.
+In 1825 it was taken to India by Bheem Singh and it was later hanged in a Hindu temple, Bhim Ghanta (also called 84 Mann Temple), QJJ9+J77, Bakner, Uttar Pradesh 207123, India.
+This bell is one attributed to King Bayinnaung.
+Another known example is the bell at Shwezigon Pagoda, which bears inscriptions in Burmese, Mon, and Pāli.

 Print publications

 The inscriptions were first translated and published in English in 1838 in the Journal of the Asiatic Society No. 76.
 April.
 But the copied of the texts and the translations were much mistaken.
 In 2022 Nai Bee Htaw Monzel read and translated the Mon part and it was published in Amartdein Journal Vol. 14 in July 2022.